 Introduction

-Extracorporeal therapies (ECT) are those that occur outside of the body and are commonly used in many fields of human medicine; f supporting pulmonary function (e.g. extracorporeal membrane oxygenation), taking over full control of an organ system’s function (cardiopulmonary bypass (CPB))altering blood composition or removing toxins from the blood (e.g. dialysis and therapeutic plasma exchange (TPE)).
+Extracorporeal therapies (ECT) are those that occur outside of the body and are commonly used in many fields of human medicine; for example in supporting pulmonary function (e.g. extracorporeal membrane oxygenation), taking over full control of an organ system’s function (cardiopulmonary bypass (CPB)) and altering blood composition or removing toxins from the blood (e.g. dialysis and therapeutic plasma exchange (TPE)).
 Their use has allowed marked advances in patient care, improving the quality of life and life expectancy for many people.
 Extracorporeal therapies are a new and emerging field in companion animal veterinary medicine but are often only available in referral or experimental settings.
 Although there are many types of ECT this article will focus only on those most commonly employed in veterinary clinical medicine; dialysis, TPE and CPB.
 Dialysis and TPE can be used for various clinical indications which will be discussed later, whereas CPB is solely used at this time in veterinary clinical practice to enable open heart surgery.
 This short update is designed to provide an introduction to these three therapies, including the indications and benefits.

 General principles of extracorporeal therapies

 Extracorporeal therapies, by their nature, require a patient’s blood supply to flow through a synthetic circuit.
 Depending on the design of the extracorporeal circuit, blood may be drained from and returned to the venous circulation, drained from the venous circulation and returned via an artery, or it may be drained from an artery and returned via a vein.
 The sites of attachment to the ECT vary depending on the circuit, and the terminology can be confusing.
 The most common site used in veterinary haemodialysis and TPE procedures is the jugular vein.
 To this effect, cervical haematomas or severe localized dermatologic disease may make vascular access prohibitively difficult, making the therapy itself impossible.
 The most common cannulation sites for CPB include the right atrial appendage for venous drainage and the carotid artery for arterial return.
 A third cannula may be placed into the aortic root to deliver a solution to stop the heart for procedures that require this.
 For most ECTs patients require anticoagulation in order that blood flows freely without obstruction of the circuit or vasculature.
 This anticoagulation can be systemic (i.e. both the animal and the circuit are anticoagulated) or regional (i.e. only the extracorporeal circuit is anticoagulated).
 While it may increase risks associated with cannula placement, coagulopathy itself is not a contraindication to ECT.
 Some therapies (such as dialysis and plasma exchange) can be performed with the patient conscious or lightly sedated, whereas cardiopulmonary bypass mandates general anaesthesia (with a surgical approach).
 All extracorporeal therapies involve risks and many of these are procedure specific.
-The composition of the extracorporeal circuit itself (with respect to the composite plastic or silicone), and priming fluid used bring their own complications including alter plasma composition, and disrupti normal homeostasis of the inflammatory, coagulation, fibrinolytic and endocrine systems.
+The composition of the extracorporeal circuit itself (with respect to the composite plastic or silicone), and priming fluid used bring their own complications including alteration of plasma composition, and disruption to normal homeostasis of the inflammatory, coagulation, fibrinolytic and endocrine systems.
 Despite these risks, their routine use in human medicine has proven that with close monitoring and sufficient available resources, patients can undergo ECT with minimal complications.

 Dialysis